Incentives and rebates

 What is it?

-You can also check out the ATO website for more information, including who is considered a dependant for MLS purposes.
+• ATO: Medicare Levy Surcharge – for more information on the MLS, including who is considered a family member or dependant for MLS purposes.

-There are a lot of specific rules that might impact your personal situation and we recommend you check the ATO website carefully to determine your own situation.
+There are a lot of specific rules that might impact your personal situation.
+We recommend you check the ATO website carefully to see how the MLS applies to you.

 Lifetime Health Cover (LHC)